PombertLab/SYNY/README.md

 	- METRICS:
       - Alignment length vs. similarity scatter plots (in PNG format)
       - Alignment metrics summaries (in plain TXT format)
-- BARPLOTS:
-	- Barplots (in PNG/SVG format) from minimap2 PAF alignments (.mmap.)
-	- Barplots (in PNG/SVG format) from protein clusters found with SYNY (.gap_0., .gap_1., ...)
-- CIRCOS:
-	- Configuration files for Circos plots
-- CIRCOS_PLOTS:
+- CLUSTERS:
-	- Circos plots (in PNG/SVG format) from minimap2 PAF alignments (.mmap.)
-	- Circos plots (in PNG/SVG format) from protein clusters found with SYNY (.gap_0., .gap_1., ...)
   - CONSERVED:
     - Lists of proteins that are conserved within the samples (.conserved)
     - Summaries of all homology results and conservation within the samples (.conserved_summary)
     - Lists of unique proteins and their locations (.unique)
   - DIAMOND:
     - DB
       - BLASTP databases
     - Round-robin BLASTP results (.diamond.6)
-- DOTPLOTS:
-	- Dotplots (in PNG/SVG format) from minimap2 PAF alignments (.mmap.)
-	- Dotplots (in PNG/SVG format) from protein clusters found with SYNY (.gap_0., .gap_1., ...)
-- GENOME:
-	- FASTA files containing the sequences of the investigated genomes
-- HEATMAPS:
-	- Heatmaps (in PNG/SVG format) summarizing the percentages of colinear bases in pairwise alignments (.mmap.)
-	- Heatmaps (in PNG/SVG format) summarizing the percentages of proteins found in clusters (.gap_0., .gap_1., ...)
-- LISTS:
-	- Lists of protein coding genes with location details (.list)
-- PROT_SEQ:
-	- Protein sequences for each species (.faa) in FASTA format
   - SHARED:
     - Lists of all proteins and their top homologs (if any) in other species (.shared.tsv)
     - Lists of proteins that are unique to each species (.uniques.tsv)
   - SYNTENY:
     - Cluster summary (clusters_summary.tsv)
     - Tab-delimited cluster summary table (clusters_summary_table.tsv)
     - Subdirectory per specified gap allowance (gap_#) containing:
       - CLUSTERS:
         - Round-robin reconstructed syntenic clusters for each species
       - PAIRS:
         - Round-robin identified gene pairs for each species
+- LISTS:
+	- Lists of protein coding genes with location details (.list)
+- PLOTS:
+  - BARPLOTS
+	  - Barplots (in PNG/SVG format) from minimap2 PAF alignments (.mmap.)
+	  - Barplots (in PNG/SVG format) from protein clusters found with SYNY (.gap_0., .gap_1., ...)
+  - CIRCOS:
+	  - Circos plots (in PNG/SVG format) from minimap2 PAF alignments (.mmap.)
+	  - Circos plots (in PNG/SVG format) from protein clusters found with SYNY (.gap_0., .gap_1., ...)
+  - CIRCOS_DATA:
+	  - Configuration files for Circos plots
+  - DOTPLOTS:
+  	- Dotplots (in PNG/SVG format) from minimap2 PAF alignments (.mmap.)
+  	- Dotplots (in PNG/SVG format) from protein clusters found with SYNY (.gap_0., .gap_1., ...)
+  - HEATMAPS:
+    - Heatmaps (in PNG/SVG format) summarizing the percentages of colinear bases in pairwise alignments (.mmap.)
+    - Heatmaps (in PNG/SVG format) summarizing the percentages of proteins found in clusters (.gap_0., .gap_1., ...)
+- SEQUENCES:
+  - GENOMES:
+  	- FASTA files containing the sequences of the investigated genomes
+  - PROTEINS:
+    - Protein sequences for each species (.faa) in FASTA format

 ### <b>Step by step examples</b>